+hardwood timber, post and rail construction.

+1.The Northern Road Interface Frontage Lots

+B. Development Controls KOOT

 Allotment Requirements

-Minimum Lot Size 4000m2
+Minimum Lot Size 4000m 2

 Lot Frontage 50m

 Minimum Dwelling Setbacks

 Front 20m

 Secondary frontage 5m

 Side: 5m

 Rear 15m

-- a) Direct vehicular access to The Northern Road is not permitted. - b) Lots that front The Northern Road and are south of District Park 3 are to face an internal perimeter road.
-The perimeter road is separated from The Northern Road / Transport for NSW boundary by a landscape buffer of around 10m wide as shown in Figure E7.92.86 - c) Lots adjacent to The Northern Road and north of District Park 3 provide an interface with earthworks, mounds and a landscape buffer of around 10m wide to create a substantial screen to control views from and to The Northern Road.
-Access to these lots will be via the internal road network. - d) Species selection and planting along The Northern Road and within the landscape buffer must consider existing overhead electricity infrastructure.
+- Direct vehicular access to The Northern Road is not permitted. a) - Lots that front The Northern Road and are south of District Park 3 are to face an b) internal perimeter road.
+The perimeter road is separated from The Northern Road / Transport for NSW boundary by a landscape buffer of around 10m wide as shown in Figure E7.86 - Lots adjacent to The Northern Road and north of District Park 3 provide an interface c) with earthworks, mounds and a landscape buffer of around 10m wide to create a substantial screen to control views from and to The Northern Road.
+Access to these lots will be via the internal road network - Species selection and planting along The Northern Road and within the landscape d) buffer must consider existing overhead electricity infrastructure.

-Figure E7.86-92 Cross Section of Lots fronting The Northern Road, Internal Perimeter Road and The Northern Road road reserve.
+Figure E7.86 Cross Section of Lots fronting The Northern Road, Internal Perimeter Road and The Northern Road road reserve.